 There is a lot of talk about how artificial intelligence will affect radiology, but not much about the AI systems already in use.

-It is therefore timely that Radboud University in Nijmegen is organising a Hands-on AI Day on April 21, 2018.
+It is therefore timely that Radboud University and EuSoMII are organising a Hands-on AI Day in Nijmegen on April 21, 2018.

 Nine AI-products, including BoneXpert, are selected for presentation and practical use.

 Artificial Intelligence can be defined as a computer program that automates a cognitive task.
 It is implied that the task involves a considerable amount of complexity, so for instance a DEXA scanner which automatically determines BMD by measuring the X-ray attenuation, or a tool that semi-automatically measures the circumference of a child’s head in an ultrasound image, are probably too simple to be called AI.

 AI describes what the product does, not how it was engineered, so the technology behind AI can be a rule-based expert system, a classical computer vision algorithm, a machine learning system, or a deep neural network.